Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Comparison Baselines

-\textbf{FastV} proposes a straightforward solution by leveraging the attention map in the second layer of LLM.
-It prunes tokens with the lowest visual-text attention score after layer 2 to achieve training-free token pruning. \\

-\textbf{SparseVLM} adopts a multi-stage token pruning strategy.
+We select multiple representative training-free token pruning methods in VLMs for comparison.\\ \textbf{FastV} proposes a straightforward solution by leveraging the attention map in the second layer of LLM.
+It prunes tokens with the lowest visual-text attention score after layer 2 to achieve training-free token pruning. \\ \textbf{SparseVLM} adopts a multi-stage token pruning strategy.
 It mainly investigates the role of instruction tokens in vision-language attention mechanisms.
 It demonstrates that not all text tokens contribute equally to visual token pruning—only those highly relevant to the visual content are critical.
-To address this, the method first identifies the most vision-aligned text tokens as 'raters' and leverages their attention patterns to guide visual token pruning. \\

-\textbf{DART} challenges attention-based token pruning by emphasizing redundancy reduction over token importance.
-It first randomly chooses pivot tokens and then selects visual tokens with minimal cosine similarity to chosen sets, thereby preventing duplication of visual information. \\

-\textbf{PACT} achieves efficient visual token pruning by pruning irrelevant tokens and merging visually redundant ones at an early layer of the language model.
-It also proposes a novel clustering algorithm, called Distance Bounded Density Peak Clustering, which efficiently clusters visual tokens while constraining the distances between elements within a cluster by a predefined threshold. \\
+To address this, the method first identifies the most vision-aligned text tokens as 'raters' and leverages their attention patterns to guide visual token pruning. \\ \textbf{DART} challenges attention-based token pruning by emphasizing redundancy reduction over token importance.
+It first randomly chooses pivot tokens and then selects visual tokens with minimal cosine similarity to chosen sets, thereby preventing duplication of visual information. \\ \textbf{PACT} achieves efficient visual token pruning by pruning irrelevant tokens and merging visually redundant ones at an early layer of the language model.
+It also proposes a novel clustering algorithm, called Distance Bounded Density Peak Clustering, which efficiently clusters visual tokens while constraining the distances between elements within a cluster by a predefined threshold.